By Tech. Sgt. Mike R. Smith, National Guard Bureau

 “I’m here for my buddies that did not come back,” said Sgt.
 Thompson O’Neal, Troop E, 108th Cavalry Regiment, Georgia Army National Guard.

 “I returned from Iraq in May.
 I was wounded in the Triangle of Death,” O’Neal explained.
-In fact, the blast from an improvised explosive devise ripped into O’Neal’s face and left hand, breaking his front teeth, damaging his hearing and severely wounding his hand.
+The blast from an improvised explosive devise ripped into O’Neal’s face and left hand, breaking his front teeth, damaging his hearing and severely wounding his hand.
 He is undergoing physical therapy.

 “This is our day,” said New York State Senator Bill Larkin, a 23-year Army veteran who served during World War II and Korea.
 “This is to let the people know that these are the sacrifices that were made.
 America is free because of our fellow Americans who made that sacrifice.”

 The Hall rests on a hillside overlooking the Catskill Mountains.
-It has several rooms including a hallway dedicated solely to the medal.
-One room displays artifacts, artwork, and descriptions of the Continental Army that camped here.
+It has several rooms, including a hallway dedicated solely to the medal.
+One place displays artifacts, artwork, and descriptions of the Continental Army that camped here.
 An artillery exhibit is on the lower level.

-Fanned out along the hall are 42 floor-to-ceiling panels that depict the nation’s major military engagements.
-Each panel, dating from 1775 to the present, gives the date of the engagement as well as the numbers of wounded and killed in action.
+Fanned out along the Hall are 42 floor-to-ceiling panels that depict the nation’s major military engagements.
+Each panel, dating from 1775 to the present, gives the date of the engagement and the numbers of wounded and killed in action.